hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

 #### Step 4: Assign Seurat object to a new variable based on sample

-The last command assigns the Seurat object created (`seurat_obj`) to a variable called by the sample name (`sample`).
-We need to assign the Seurat object to a variable with a new name, otherwise we would overwrite our `seurat_obj` every iteration through the loop.
+The last command assigns the Seurat object created (`seurat_obj`) to a new variable.
+In this way, when we iterate and move on to the next sample in our `input` we will not overwrite the Seurat object.
+To assign it to a variable we first need to create a variable called `sample` which is just the file that we are working on (current `input`):

 ```r
 for (file in c("ctrl_raw_feature_bc_matrix", "stim_raw_feature_bc_matrix")){